 In 2022, US consumers lost a huge $8.8 billion to scams – and it’s unlikely that 2023 will be any different.
 Periods of financial instability often correlate with increases in fraud too, and globally, a lot of countries are struggling.

-Currently, artificial intelligence is a goldmine for scammers, Everyone is talking about it, yet few are really clued in on what’s what, and companies of all shapes and sizes are rushing AI products to market.
+Currently, artificial intelligence is a goldmine for scammers.
+Everyone is talking about it and using it – more than 77% of consumers now use an AI-powered device – yet few are really clued in on what’s what, and companies of all shapes and sizes are rushing AI products to market.
 Ethical questions relating to AI are only starting to attract the attention they deserve.